what went down at virgil abloh’s first louis vuitton men’s show

 The notes also included “The vocabulary according to Virgil Abloh”, which detailed his backstory, his inspirations and the technical terms for his creations.
 Inside it Virgil revealed there would be no collaborations as part of this collection.
 The A-Z gave definitions for everything from the term "Accessomorphosis" (transforming an accessory into a garment) through to "Fandom" (two-way worship between a designer and his clientele) and Irony (the philosophy of a new generation: the presence of Virgil Abloh at Louis Vuitton) and "Margielaism" (the normative fashion religion of a reverent generation of young designers to which Virgil belongs) up to Z (if you’ve made it this far, thank you for your time).

-The runway was a prismatic, coloured-coded rainbow in front of the Palais-Royal at the Place Colette Paris, with guests assigned a different primary colour.
+The runway was a prismatic, colored-coded rainbow in front of the Palais-Royal at the Place Colette Paris, with guests assigned a different primary color.

 The frow included Kim, Kanye, Kylie, Travis Scott, Rihanna, A$AP Rocky, Takashi Murakami, Bella Hadid, Naomi Campbell and many more.
 Badbadnotgood performed a live cover of Kanye's Ghost Town from his new album Ye.

-The casting was beautiful, diverse and full of stars -- including frequent Virgil regulars and favourites -- with artist Lucien Smith and musicians Kid Cudi, Octavian and Steve Lacy taking turns on the catwalk.
+The casting was beautiful, diverse and full of stars — including frequent Virgil regulars and favorites -- with artist Lucien Smith and musicians Dev Hynes, Kid Cudi, Octavian, and Steve Lacy taking turns on the catwalk.
 The first model out was Lash.
 The opening look was pure white, heavily tailored, striking against the rainbow hued catwalk.
 The cut was baggy and loose and free.
 There were formal white shoes with neon laces, and LV monograms rendered in all white.
-The collection was about colour as metaphor, the power of a blank canvas.
-It moved through white to beiges, greens, before exploding at the finale into a whirlwind of colours and prints.
+The collection was about color as metaphor, the power of a blank canvas.
+It moved through white to beiges, greens, before exploding at the finale into a whirlwind of colors and prints.

 The final walk out saw Virgil give his longtime friend and collaborator Kanye West a big old hug.
 What a journey it's been.

-As part of the brand's reinvention, the after-party will take a totally different format, too. “all my friends have a love/hate relationship with fashion parties,” Virgil wrote on Instagram, “so @_benjib and i made a new format.”
+As part of a complete 360 reinvention of the brand, the after-party will take a totally different format. “all my friends have a love/hate relationship with fashion parties,” Virgil wrote on Instagram, “so @_benjib and i made a new format.”
 It will feature a sit-down performance from Canadian instrumentalists Badbadnotgood and pop singer Charlotte Day Wilson, followed by DJ sets from Benji B, Judah, No Vacancy, Pedro and Virgil himself.